 So, we wonder, who will be the next local band to come full circle?
 We can't quite crown the next victor, but we can do some serious contemplation.
 Here are our picks for the top five Florida bands playing SunFest 2014 that are ready to really make a name for themselves.

 5. The Edge Effect

-Chances are good that you'll recognize the Orlando group from winning MTV's Top Pop Group and Boyz II Men's Next Great A Cappella Group, or maybe even as America's Got Talent finalists.
+Chances are high that you've seen the Edge Effect from winning MTV's Top Pop Group and Boyz II Men's Next Great A Cappella Group, or maybe even as America's Got Talent finalists.
 "We pride ourselves on being an engaging, energetic live act," the guys told us.
 "Even if you've never heard our music or seen us before, we put on a show!"

 And all the years they dedicated to the music were worth it.
-Says Wohlust: "There's definitely a validation to the hard work you've put in when you get chosen to do something like SunFest."
-The bigger stage Luxury of Company was assigned offers the band a chance to elevate its sound, so it's adding the Lahinch Mob's violinist extraordinaire Robert Norvell to the mix.
+Wohlust says, "there's definitely a validation to the hard work you've put in when you get chosen to do something like SunFest."
+The bigger stage doesn't just mean new fans to the band though, it's a chance to elevate their sound.
+And they're adding the Lahinch Mob's violinist extraordinaire Robert Norvell to the mix.
 As Wohlust puts it, "We've got a big stage to fill."

-Considering our current swampy local music climate, it's only appropriate that a rootsy bluegrass band made the stage.
+Considering our current swampy local music climate, it's only appropriate that a rootsy bluegrass band made the cut.
 We're pretty impressed to see SOSOS on the bill.
-The Fort Lauderdale-based band cut its teeth touring with Donavon Frankenreiter and G. Love and Special Sauce, but now it's ready to bring its talents back to the home front.
-Guitarist Mitch Herrick knows that even with all the time on the road, "The fact that we are going to be a part of what is considered one of the biggest local music events on our home turf makes us very proud."
+The Fort Lauderdale-based band cut their teeth touring with Donavon Frankenreiter and G Love and Special Sauce, but now they're ready to bring their talents back to the homefront.
+Guitarist Mitch Herrick knows that even with all the time on the road, "The fact that we are going to be a part of what is to be considered one of the biggest local music events on home turf makes us very proud."
 Make a point to catch this folky act before they head off on another tour and get too famous to come back.

-While Spred the Dub is planning on pulling out all the stops and making this show extra -special, that doesn't mean it'll be deviating from its proven formula.
-"The show is past noon, so we'll be drinking," says Swigert, "and making sure everyone that's there is having fun.
+While they are planing on pulling out all the stops and making this show extra special, that doesn't mean they will be deviating from their proven formula.
+"The show is past noon, so we'll be drinking," says Mick, "and making sure everyone that's there is having fun.
 Birds fly, fish swim, Spred the Dub drinks whiskey."

 1. Speaking Volumes